worakritsoo/svelte-ionic/README.md

 Need to use other api

 ## IonNav no navigation and ion-back-button does not show
-There is much going on in the IonNav
+There is much going wrong in the IonNav

 ## Fly in has a jitter
 ~~Splash screen image has a jitter~~